pineapplemachine/strtime-js/readme.md

 default.
 This behavior changes when the timestamp ends with a Zulu indicator ("Z"), for example in `%Y-%m-%dT%H:%M%SZ`; in this case it defaults to using UTC.
 You can specify which timezone should be used by passing it as an argument.
+Timezones are accepted as numeric offsets or as abbreviations such as `UTC` or `EDT` or `EEST`.
+Offsets between and including -16 and +16 are interpreted as hour offsets.
+Other offset values are interpreted as minute offsets.

 ``` js
 // Prints e.g. "2000-01-01 14:00:00 GMT+0200"